JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

       - TIP - Track changes to AWS resources, including creation, modification, and deletion of AWS resources.
 (Make sure no one can cover tracks).

+  - Use **CloudWatch**  to monitor resources and logs, send notifications, and initiate automated actions.

 ---

 ### **Developing Machine Learning Applications**